IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 ### Preparing local cluster scripts

-Inside `cardano-node-tests/cardano_node_tests/cluster_scripts` there are folders with all the data and scripts necessairy for starting cluster in various eras and setups:
+Inside `cardano-node-tests/cardano_node_tests/cluster_scripts` there are folders with all the data and scripts necessary for starting the cluster in various eras and setups:

 - `alonzo` - prepare files to start cluster in `Byron` era and transition it through update proposals to `Alonzo` era.
-Once cluster is ready it will be in `Alonzo` era and decentralistion parameter is set to: `d = 0`.
+Once the cluster is ready it will be in `Alonzo` era and decentralisation parameter is set to: `d = 0`.

-- `testnets_nopools` - prepare files so cluster will run on real network but without setting up our own pool there.
+- `testnets_nopools` - prepare files so the cluster will run on real network but without setting up our own pool there.

-- `testnets` - prepare files so cluster will run on real network and will also have stake pool configured there.
-Tests that require pool presence will be run there.
+- `testnets` - prepare files so the cluster will run on real network and will also have stake pool configured there.
+The tests that require pool presence will be run there.

-**The procedure for setting up cluster on real network will be described in a separate document and link will be added here later.**
+**The procedure for setting up a local cluster on real network will be described in a separate document and link will be added here later.**

-If you want to prepare cluster for running in **alonzo** era use:
+If you want to prepare teh local cluster for running in **alonzo** era, use:

 `prepare-cluster-scripts -d scripts/destination/dir -s cardano_node_tests/cluster_scripts/alonzo`

 Once you run this preparation script you will notice a new directory with template files and scripts located in:
 `cardano-node-tests/scripts/destination/dir`

-Those files will be used by script that will start our local cluster.
+Those files will be used by the script that will start our local cluster.

-### Adjusting some parameters like decentralization, adding new update proposals and etc
+### Adjusting some parameter values

-**This is an optional step and you can skip it.**
+> **Note:** This step is optional.

 As it was mentioned, after running the preparation script, a new directory with template files and scripts will be created:
 `cardano-node-tests/scripts/destination/dir`

-You can find there a `start-cluster-hfc` script that contains all the code that starts cluster.
+You can find there a `start-cluster-hfc` script that contains all the code that starts the local cluster.

-If you want, for example, to change decentralization parameter just search for that keyword in the code of `start-cluster-hfc` and after finding proper chunk edit it:
+If you want, for example, to change the value of the decentralization parameter, just search for that keyword in the code of `start-cluster-hfc` and after finding proper chunk edit it:

 ```sh